COVID-19 Vaccine Distribution in the EOHU Region

 - COVID-19 Laboratory Services

-- Medical First Responders (ORNGE, paramedics, firefighters providing medical first response).
+- Medical First Responders (ORNGE, paramedics, police and firefighters providing medical first response).

 - Community health care workers serving specialized populations including: